Cinnamon Roasted Butternut Squash is a delicious quick and flavorful side, perfect for your Thanksgiving table or any time of the year!

-So over the years of eating squash I’ve toyed around with various recipes and used it in many different dishes.
+So over the years of eating squash, I’ve toyed around with various recipes and used it in many different dishes.
 But one of my favorites is a rather indulgent side, which tastes very similar to a dessert.
-It’s absurdly easy to make and all you need is a butternut squash, dried cranberries, toasted pecans and pumpkin seeds.
+It’s absurdly easy to make and all you need is butternut squash, dried cranberries, toasted pecans, and pumpkin seeds.
 So let’s get to making it!

 Cinnamon Roasted Butternut Squash

 - Vegan and Paleo approved

 - Full of creamy crunchy and tangy flavors